 Camino Markings – The Scallop Shell

-The scallop shell is one of the most iconic symbols of the Camino de Santiago and still used today to guide pilgrims on their way to Santiago de Compostela along the many different routes.
+The scallop shell is one of the most iconic symbols of the Camino de Santiago and is still used today to guide pilgrims on their way to Santiago de Compostela along the many different routes.

 The scallop shell is believed to be a metaphor, its lines representing the different routes pilgrims travel from all over the world, all trails leading to one point: Santiago de Compostela.